Luzkan/smells/content/smells/feature-envy.md

 #### **Inability to Reuse**

-Coupled objects has to be used together.
-This can cause bad duplication issues if one tries to reuse useful code by extracting and cut off what he does not need.
+Coupled objects have to be used together.
+This can cause lousy duplication issues if one tries to reuse applicable code by extracting and cutting off what he does not need.

 #### **Bijection Problems**